LPDI-EPFL/masif/docker_tutorial.md

-### Reproducing the transient benchmark from the paper.
+### Reproducing the transient benchmark from the paper

+Here it is.

 ## Dockerfile